Croatia in the Junior Eurovision Song Contest: History

 Croatia are one of the sixteen countries to have made their debut at the inaugural Junior Eurovision Song Contest 2003, which took place on 15 November 2003 at the Forum in Copenhagen, Denmark.
 After problems occurred with the prospective host for the 2004 contest, Croatian broadcaster Hrvatska radiotelevizija (HRT) stepped in to host the contest.
 However, this was later abandoned after it was revealed the venue HRT had planned on using for the contest was to be in use during the period of the contest.
 HRT was one of six other broadcasters to enter a bid to host the 2005 contest, however this was unsuccessful.
 Croatia also expressed an interest in hosting the 2006 contest and made another unsuccessful bid to host the 2007 contest.

 HRT withdrew from the 2007 contest, due to expense and difficulties in broadcasting the contest live.
+In October 2007, the broadcaster was fined 10,000 Swiss francs for breaching the rules of the 2006 contest by not broadcasting the show live on one of their main terrestrial channels despite initially declaring it would do so, and instead decided at the last minute to broadcast it only on satellite channel HRT Plus which was not widely available in the country; consequently a reserve jury had to take the place of the televoting.
+A recording of the contest was later aired, in a late evening slot, on a main channel.
+The broadcaster had sent several requests to the EBU to move the show to an earlier time slot, using 17:00 as an example and also asked for permission to broadcast the contest in a delayed time slot more convenient for its programming schedule but these requests were declined.
+The EBU would later relax the rule ahead of the 2007 contest.